snehalpawar29/aws-3-tier-architecture-project/README.md

 Additional EC2 Capacity
 ```

-This demonstrates the relationship between:
+### Scaling Flow

 **CloudWatch → Auto Scaling → EC2**

+This demonstrates how monitoring and automated scaling can work together to respond to changing workloads.

 ---